A Clash of Kings-Chapter 39

 |Chapter chronology (All)|

-Catelyn commands the silent sisters to lay Ned's bones to rest in the crypts beneath Winterfell, and then asks to be left alone with her husband's body, musing that she envies the silent sisters for their supposed ability to speak to the dead.
+Catelyn commands the silent sisters to lay Ned's bones to rest in the crypts of Winterfell, and then asks to be left alone with her husband's body, musing that she envies the silent sisters for their supposed ability to speak to the dead.